StormCommerce/Storm.Connect.Contracts/README.md

 # Storm Connect Contracts
 Public contracts needed to update data through Storm Connect.

-Documentation for Storm API can be found at https://storm.io/docs/storm-connect
+Documentation for Storm Connect can be found at https://storm.io/docs/storm-connect

 Watch this project to follow our releases.